lazy-1/widelands-autokey-macros/README.md

 - Dismantle/upgrade shortcuts
 - Visual/audio feedback (pause-unpause, optional sounds)

-### Detailed Guide
+### Detailed Guides

-See Tutorials [Tutorials/GUIDE.md](GUIDE.md) for full shortcut list, toggle keys, debug notes, known limitations, and in-depth explanation.
+See Tutorials Directory for  [Tutorials](Tutorials/) This has the full shortcut list, toggle keys, debug notes, known limitations, and in-depth explanations and should be helpful even for newbies.

 ### Warnings